Quantum-Accelerators/quacc/docs/index.md

 # quacc — the Quantum Accelerator

-Quacc is a flexible and extensible platform for high-throughput computational materials science and quantum chemistry.
+Quacc (pronounced "quack") is a flexible and extensible platform for high-throughput computational materials science and quantum chemistry.

 !!! note